-- 1.11 The Site Allocations and Policies Local Plan must be in accordance with national planning policy.
-The Government has recently introduced changes to the planning system that are likely to have an impact on Wyre Forest District.
-To summarise these are: - The introduction of Neighbourhood Plans and Neighbourhood Development Orders which can now form part of the statutory Development Plan.
-Currently, Chaddesley Corbett Parish and Churchill and Blakedown Parish are progressing Neighbourhood Plans. - The establishment of the Greater Birmingham & Solihull Local Enterprise Partnerhsip and the Worcestershire Local Enterprise Partnership (LEPs) which both include Wyre Forest District.
-Both LEPs are progressing strategic priorities for economic growth which will have implications for the future development of the District. - The introduction of a "duty to co-operate" with adjacent local authorities and strategic infrastructure providers on key development policies and infrastructure projects. - The introduction of the National Planning Policy Framework 2012 (NPPF), which places an emphasis on a presumption in favour of sustainable development and the role of planning in facilitating economic growth. - 1.12 The documents that comprise the Development Plan for the Wyre Forest include this Plan along with the following: - Adopted Core Strategy the Core Strategy sets the vision and development strategy for the District.
+- 1.10 The Site Allocations and Policies DPD must be in accordance with national planning policy.
+The Government has recently introduced changes to the Planning System that are likely to have an impact on Wyre Forest District.
+To summarise these are: - The introduction of Neighbourhood Plans and Neighbourhood Development Orders which can now form part of the LDF.
+Chaddesley Corbett Parish are already progressing a Neighbourhood Plan. - The establishment of the Greater Birmingham & Solihull and Worcestershire Local Enterprise Partnerships (LEPs) which both include Wyre Forest District.
+Both LEPs are progressing strategic priorities for economic growth which will have implications for the LDF.

+- The introduction of a "duty to co-operate" with adjacent local authorities and strategic infrastructure providers on key development proposals and infrastructure projects. - The introduction of the National Planning Policy Framework 2012 (NPPF), which places an emphasis on a presumption in favour of sustainable development and the role of planning in facilitating economic growth. - 1.11 During the Independent Examination into the Core Strategy (July 2010) the Inspector fully considered the implications of the abolition of the West Midlands Regional Spatial Strategy (WMRSS) and the strategic development requirements for the District to 2026.
+The evidence base was also considered in detail and it was concluded that the figure of 4,000 dwellings set out in the Adopted Core Strategy is appropriate to serve the District's needs to 2026.
+The Site Allocations and Policies DPD demonstrates an element of flexibility in its site specific allocations to deliver additional housing land supply during the plan period to meet the requirements of the NPPF. - 1.12 In addition to this, the document must be in accordance with the development strategy and core policies set out within the Adopted Core Strategy DPD.
+As well as this document, the Wyre Forest District LDF will contain a number of other documents.
+These are: - Core Strategy DPD the Core Strategy sets the vision and development strategy for the District.
 It also sets out a number of strategic development objectives and a series of policies for delivering the vision and the strategy.
 The Core Strategy was adopted on 9th December 2010.
-All other documents must be in conformity with the Adopted Core Strategy. - Kidderminster Central Area Action Plan (KCAAP) the KCAAP has been produced alongside the SALPP and allocates sites for development and for protection within its boundary.
-It also sets out policies to deliver the regeneration of central Kidderminster. - Policies Map the Policies Map has been published alongside the Site Allocations and Policies Local Plan and Kidderminster Central Area Action Plan and provides a spatial expression of the policies and allocations set out within these documents. - Supplementary Planning Documents (SPD) the Council will produce SPDs where it considers them necessary to provide more details on the policies set out within other parts of the plan.
-SPDs are not part of the statutory development plan and do not have the same weight as the documents listed above although they do provide significant considerations for determining planning applications. - Neighbourhood Plans once adopted.
+All other LDF documents must be in conformity with the Adopted Core Strategy. - Kidderminster Central Area Action Plan (KCAAP) DPD the KCAAP has been produced alongside this DPD and will allocate sites for development and for protection within its boundary.
+It will also set out policies to deliver the regeneration of central Kidderminster. - Proposals Map the Proposals Map has been published alongside the Site Allocations and Policies and Kidderminster Central Area Action Plan DPDs and maps the policies and allocations set out within these documents. - Supplementary Planning Documents (SPD) the Council will produce SPDs where it considers them necessary to provide more details on the policies set out within other parts of the LDF.
+SPDs are not part of the statutory development plan and do not have the same weight as DPDs although they do provide significant considerations for determining planning applications.